Tooth Extraction Charleston WV

 The extraction of teeth is categorized as either surgical or non-surgical, a non-surgical extraction can turn into a surgical one mid treatment.

 A non-surgical extraction is completed when several factors are possible, including the tooth is fully up, we are able to lift it from its root and use pliers to grasp entirely around the tooth and pull it cleanly out.

 The surgical extraction of the tooth means that cuts to the gum tissue are needed to remove the entire tooth.
 This is common in the extraction of wisdom teeth.
 In a surgical extraction, the tooth is quartered and then removed in pieces.
 In some cases, pieces of the bone are also removed.
 Sutures may be applied to any tissue that was cut to retrieve the tooth.

-We invite you to learn more about dental extractions and the steps we take following the extraction, including restoration of the area with a dental implant, dental bridge, or more.
-Contact our Charleston, WV office at 304-345-1092 for more information.
+We invite you to learn more about dental extractions and the steps we take following the extraction, including restoration of the area with dental implants, dentures, or more.
+Contact our Charleston, WV office at (304) 343-5161 for more information.